lin-kevin/Hospital-Billing-System/README.md

-# Hospital-Billing-System-OOP
+# Hospital Billing System
-Created hospital billing system backend for OOP school project in C++.
+This hospital billing system was created for a school project to demonstrate OOP principles in C++.